 However, your myRA can only invest in U.S. Treasuries, which probably won't even come close to keeping up with the real rate of inflation.
 In other words, what myRAs really offer is "return-free risk."

-With foreigners not buying as many Treasuries and the Fed tapering, the US government has been searching for new buyers of its unwanted debt.
-And this is where the new myRA program comes in.
+As foreigners and the Federal Reserve buy fewer U.S. Treasuries, the U.S. government is searching for new buyers of its unwanted debt.
+This is where the new myRA program comes in.

-In reality, a myRA doesn't really provide any significant new benefits over existing options.
-To me it just looks like a way for the US government to pass the hot potato on to unsuspecting Americans in exchange for their retirement savings.
+The accounts don’t offer any significant new benefits over the existing options.
+They’re simply a way for the U.S. government to pass the hot potato on to unsuspecting Americans in exchange for their retirement savings.